Jude-Cromarty/randomProjects/README.md

 A program to find the cheapest shop out of select data

-A unity Mbile game concept (Contains ReadMe)
+A unity Mobile game concept (Contains ReadMe)

 A unity Desktop game concept (Contains ReadMe)

 A collection of most of the unity scripts I've ever made

+The unity games are too large for github so they're stored here instead: